gundermanc/tools/README.md

 - vspatch [instance]: Selects an instance of VS as the target application for patching.

 ## ChangeLog
+- 12/11/2019 - Added aliases for enabling automatic dump collection of executables on crash.
 - 11/19/2019 - Added a warning on patch when assembly binding versions are mismatched and added prompts instead of failures when patching without specifying machine name.
 - 9/9/2019 - Fixed issue where 'buddy-packs' would fail to pack due to a temp file that wasn't deleted.
 Added experimental aliases for cross-machine patching.
 - 9/3/2019 - ACTUALLY fix the PATH corruption bug.
 So sorry for those affected 😬